chaoss/wg-metrics-models/metrics-model-libs/community-service-and-support/definition/community-service-and-support.md

 Average/Median time (days) that issues have been opened for issues created in the last 90 days.
 - [Issue Resolution Duration](https://chaoss.community/?p=3630)
 Average/Median processing time (days) for new issues created in the last 90 days, including issues closed with and without resolution
-- Number of Issue Comments
-The average number of comments per issue created in the last 90 days
 - [Issues Active](https://chaoss.community/?p=3632)
 Number of issue updates in the last 90 days.
-- CI Build Time
-The time it takes for a contribution to build
 - [Change Requests Duration](https://chaoss.community/?p=3587)
 What is the duration of time between the moment a change request starts and the moment it is accepted or closed?
-- Change Request Age
-Average/Median processing time (days) for new change requests created in the last 90 days, including closed/accepted change requests and unresolved change requests.
 - [Change Request Reviews](https://chaoss.community/?p=4712)
 The average number of review comments per pull request created in the last 90 days
 - [Change Requests Declined](https://chaoss.community/?p=3588)